daleparr/ai_visibility_score/README.md

-# AI Discoverability Index
+# AI Discoverability Terminal

 A comprehensive platform that evaluates how brands appear in AI-powered search and recommendation systems.
-Unlike traditional SEO audits, the AI Discoverability Index (AIDI) tests whether frontier models (OpenAI, Anthropic, Google, etc.) can find, parse, and reason about your brand's presence.
+Unlike traditional SEO audits, the AI Discoverability Terminal (AIDI) tests whether frontier models (OpenAI, Anthropic, Google, etc.) can find, parse, and reason about your brand's presence.

 ## ⚡ **Quick Start for User Testing (5 Minutes)**